mehmetyusufoglu/alpaka3/README.md

 alpaka is currently not providing an installation target therefore you should use `add_subdirectory(path/to/alpaka)` in your CMakeLists.txt.

-- standard application enabling API's depending on the cmake dependencies selected
     ```cmake
     # call: cmake -Dalpaka_DEP_CUDA=ON pathToAlpaka
     add_executable(fooTarget src/main.cpp)